 In this post:

-Chase offering 65% bonus on Marriott Bonvoy transfers
+Chase offering 70% bonus on Marriott Bonvoy transfers

-Is this transfer bonus worth it?
+Is this Chase transfer bonus worth it?

-Every single time there has been a Chase Ultimate Rewards transfer bonus to Marriott Bonvoy, I’ve recommended against it.
-Why?
-I value Bonvoy points at ~0.7 cents each, while I value Chase Ultimate Rewards points at ~1.7 cents each.
+For what it’s worth, I value Bonvoy points at ~0.7 cents each, while I value Chase Ultimate Rewards points at ~1.7 cents each.
 So unless you’re getting well over two Bonvoy points per Ultimate Rewards point, you’re probably not really maximizing your points.

-Just keep in mind that at a minimum, you can redeem Ultimate Rewards points for 1.25-1.5 cents each toward a travel purchase through the Chase Travel Portal.
-Personally I value World of Hyatt points at more than twice as much as Bonvoy points, yet Chase Ultimate Rewards points ordinarily transfer to both currencies at a 1:1 ratio.
+Personally, I value World of Hyatt points at more than twice as much as Bonvoy points, yet Chase Ultimate Rewards points ordinarily transfer to both currencies at a 1:1 ratio.

 - Marriott Bonvoy often sells points at a discount, and acquiring them that way could be a better value, in my opinion